webark/ember-component-css/README.md

 postcss plugins in this way too.

 *Things like [`ember-cli-autoprefixer`](https://github.com/kimroen/ember-cli-autoprefixer) will work out of the box and do not need to be added in as a postcss plugin.*
+*Currently there is a bug where the pod-styles file will only run and be generated if there more the just the 'css' stylesheet extension registered.
+Until a proper fix for this is in place, you can refer to issue #178, and run `ember install buschtoens/fix-ember-component-css`.
+Thank you for your patience while we get this issue resolved.*

 ### Getting the generated class name